TimeTravelerFromNow/blog-rails-intro/example_configs/README.md

 Enable on boot
 `systemctl enable blog-rails-intro`

+### Give permissions to restart the service

+As root,
+`EDITOR=nano visudo` (sudoers file gives sudo access) `blog-rails-live ALL=(ALL) NOPASSWD: /bin/systemctl restart blog-rails-live` Save the file, now the rails app user can restart the unicorn service, uncomment the deploy.rb config line that restarts the service

 ### Unicorn rack 3 incompatibility

 with Rails version >7.1 which uses Rack 3, unicorn may fail and error (check your logs shared/logs).
 Follow similar steps as above to switch your ruby webserver to `puma` or manually add support by monkeypatching